Our Mims: Rescue

 Our Mims was saved by a woman named Jeanne Mirabito, who found her and brought her food.
-Two years later, after continued personal care of the mare, Mirabito convinced the owners to donate the ailing old horse to a local horse rescue, and Jeanne adopted Our Mims from that rescue.
+Two years later, after continued personal care of the mare, Mirabito convinced the owners to donate the ailing old horse to ReRun, Kentucky's first-ever Thoroughbred adoption program.
+Following ReRun's intensive rehabilitation that included long-overdue vet care and a proper feeding regimen, Jeanne adopted Our Mims.
 Our Mims lived in comfort until her death on December 9, 2003, at the age of twenty-nine.
 She is buried at Calumet's equine cemetery, the first horse buried in the cemetery who was not owned by the farm.

 In tribute to the horse, Jeanne Mirabito created Our Mims Retirement Haven, a rescue farm specializing in the care of retired Thoroughbred broodmares, on her farm in Paris, KY.
 With the creed, "Specializing in restoring health and spirit in aged mares," OMRH's first mare was Our Mims' half-sister, Sugar and Spice.
 With the help of Cheryl Bellucci acting as the Haven's Director of Fund Raising and Promotion, the Haven achieved nonprofit status on March 8, 2007.